-- Children who need alternative care because of parental illness: - Children whose parents cannot care for them because their work or study involves long or antisocial hours; - Children sent from abroad to stay with another family, usually to improve their educational opportunities; - Unaccompanied asylum seeking and refugee children; - Teenagers who stay with friends (or other non-relatives) because they have fallen out with their parents; - Children staying with families while attending a school away from their home area.
+- Children who need alternative care because of parental illness; - Children whose parents cannot care for them because their work or study involves long or antisocial hours; - Children sent from abroad to stay with another family, usually to improve their educational opportunities; - Unaccompanied asylum seeking and refugee children; - Teenagers who stay with friends (or other non-relatives) because they have fallen out with their parents; - Children staying with families while attending a school away from their home area.

+Our staff at Ankermoor will notify the DSL/DDSL when they become aware of a private fostering arrangement.
 There is a mandatory duty on the school to inform Staffordshire Childrens Social Care of a private fostering arrangement by contacting First Response.
-(08001313126), who then has a duty to check that the young person is being properly cared for and that the arrangement is satisfactory.
+(0800 1313126), who then has a duty to check that the young person is being properly cared for and that the arrangement is satisfactory.